Herman Frasch: Oil career

 In 1875, Frasch invented a recovery process for tin scrap and process to make white lead from galena.
 He patented a process for refining paraffin wax in 1876, and sold the patent to Standard Oil, for whom he became a consulting chemist based in Cleveland.

 In 1884, Frasch sold the exclusive use of his fractional distillation patent, which was more efficient at separating oil into by-products to Imperial Oil.
 Imperial then hired Frasch to assist them in retrofitting their Silver Star refinery with his refining process.
-Imperial offered Frasch a fee of $10,000, but he persuaded the company to provide him with a salary that matched the President of Imperial Oil, Frederick A. Fitzgerald.
+Imperial offered Frasch a fee of $10,000, but he persuaded the company to provide him with a salary that matched the president of Imperial Oil, Frederick A. Fitzgerald.
 Once Frasch's completed his work on the refinery in February 1885, he resigned and joined Imperial board member John Minhinnick in founding the Empire Oil Company.
 The partners purchased a refinery in London, and Frasch began experimenting on a way to remove the sulfur in kerosene refined from Petrolia oil.
 The oil fields in Lambton County, Ontario, Canada had a high sulfur content, resulting in the kerosene producing excessive smoke and a pungent smell when burned.
 Canadians nicknamed the kerosene "skunk oil," and refiners had a difficult time marketing their products at home and abroad.
-Between 1885 and 1887 Frasch determined that mixing copper oxide during the distillation process removed the sulfur content from the oil.
+Working from 1885 to 1887, Frasch determined that mixing copper oxide during the distillation process removed the sulfur content from the oil.

 Around the same time as Frasch's discovery, Standard Oil began expanding into Lima, Ohio, and discovered that its oil, like Lambton County's, had a high sulfur content.
 Recognizing that any improvement in the Canadian oil could also be applied to the Ohio oil, Standard hired Frasch in July 1886, offering him "a salary higher than that of any other scientist in the country," and an exchange of his shares in the Empire Oil Company for Standard Oil shares.
 Once Frasch returned to the United States, he began working for the Solar Refining Company, a Standard Oil subsidiary in Lima, Ohio, and perfected his desulfurization method.
 Standard Oil held a patent monopoly on the desulfurization method until 1905, making its investments into the Lima oilfields extremely profitable for the company.
 Frasch became independently wealthy when he sold half his Standard stock after the price rose from $168 to $820 per share, while the dividend on the stock he retained increased from 7 to 40 percent.